giacomo-secchi/resume/README.md

 ## Deployment

-This website is deployed on Render, a platform for hosting web applications.
-Follow the instructions on Render to deploy the code.
-Make sure to configure the environment variables and set the correct file paths.
+This application is automatically deployed to [Fly.io](https://fly.io) on every push to the `main` branch.

+To pull the remote Fly.io's Dockerfile use the official **[Fly.io Dockerfile Generator](https://fly.io/javascript-journal/demystify-docker-js/)** for Node.js applications.

 ## Customization